 The alma mater of artistic luminaries such as Samuel Beckett, Oscar Wilde, and Francis Bacon, Trinity College in Dublin is the country’s premier university.

 The campus, founded in 1592 by Elizabeth I, is an orderly arrangement of grand 18th-century buildings with leafy spaces for contemplative students.
 The library also dates back to the college’s medieval origins, and its elegant, bust-lined Long Room is its architectural highlight, the rare books on its shelves exuding faint odors of leather and vanilla.
 And while the entire building’s six million printed volumes make the library one of the best places to visit in Ireland, the cherry on top is the unique Book of Kells.

 Over 500 years older than the college, this ancient illuminated manuscript depicts the four gospels of the New Testament.
 Despite its 9th-century origins, this calfskin tome is resplendently intact, every well-preserved page a pain-staking work of art.
 Be sure to reserve a timeslot to view the manuscript, as the allure remains timeless (and ever-popular).

-The 20 miles of the North Antrim Coast from Portrush to Ballycastle are often described as Ireland’s most striking.
+The 20 miles of the North Antrim Coast from Portrush to Ballycastle are often described as the most striking place that Ireland is known for.
 It’s a craggy stretch where the Atlantic wears away at this rough-hewn edge of the country, the dramatic contours of which contrast strikingly with the serene inland glens.

 Castle Ward Estate